 ✔️ Examine the customer’s history.
 After completing the initial customer identification and verification process, the company does a background check on the customer.
 This involves checking the customer’s financial transactions.
 If the company detects any fraudulent events, it must take appropriate actions to mitigate the risk and avoid doing business with such an entity.

 ✔️ Conduct a risk assessment.
 The last stage requires companies to conduct a risk assessment consisting of CDD processes.
 They typically involve screening for PEPs, sanctions, and adverse media.
 Individuals who fall into these categories are considered high-risk customers.
-Consequently, businesses must evaluate all the risks during the account opening process and implement appropriate measures.
+Businesses must evaluate all the risks during the account opening process and implement appropriate measures.

 Customers are subject to the EDD process if they are classified as high-risk.
 Nonetheless, if there are no red flags throughout these checks, businesses can give access to the customer and open their account.